 Zelenka was born into a Jewish family.
 He worked as a Czech architect, graphic artist, stage and costume designer.
 Between 1929 and 1933 he worked for the famous Osvobozené divadlo (Liberated Theatre or Prague Free Theatre) of Czech avant-garde artists of the group Devětsil.
 In Prague he built several houses in the international style.
 He knew that his family was in danger after Nazi-Germany occupied Czechoslovakia and was prepared to leave to the UK.
 In the end, he decided not to flee, because his son got ill.
-On July 13, 1943, he was deported with his family to the Terezín Ghetto and in October 1944, he died during a transport from Terezín to the concentration camp Auschwitz/Oświęcim, Poland.
+On July 13, 1943, he was deported with his family to the Terezín Ghetto and in October 1944.
+In Terezín he worked as the set designer of the famous children's opera Brundibár, performed all over the world these days.
+Zelenka died during a transport from Terezín to the concentration camp Auschwitz/Oświęcim, Poland.
 Neither his wife nor his son survived the war.

-To see some of his posters he designed for the Osvobozené divadlo:
+One of his posters he designed for the Osvobozené divadlo.